jedp/lang-2d/README.md

 ### Another Bytecode Example

 I also threw together a VM in C, [vm.c](./vm.c).
+(Why write a bytecode compiler without writing a VM in a different language?)
 I didn't try to optimize anything, but it still runs over an order of magnitude faster than the Python version.